2019 NCAA Division I men's basketball championship game

-The 2019 NCAA Division I Men's Basketball Championship Game was the final game of the single-elimination tournament to determine the men's National Collegiate Athletic Association (NCAA) Division I college basketball national champion for the 2018–19 season.
+The 2019 NCAA Division I men's basketball championship game was the final game of the single-elimination tournament to determine the men's National Collegiate Athletic Association (NCAA) Division I college basketball national champion for the 2018–19 season.
 The game was played on April 8, 2019, at U.S. Bank Stadium in Minneapolis, Minnesota, between the Texas Tech Red Raiders and the Virginia Cavaliers.
 It was the first time since 1979 that both teams in the national championship game were making their first such appearance.
 The Cavaliers defeated the Red Raiders, 85–77 in overtime, to win their first national title.
 Kyle Guy was named the NCAA basketball tournament Most Outstanding Player.

 Participants

-Texas Tech
+Texas Tech Red Raiders

 Texas Tech, led by third-year head coach Chris Beard, finished the regular season with a record of 26–5.
 They posted a 14–4 conference record, earning them the No. 2 seed in the Big 12 tournament, where they lost to No. 10 seed West Virginia in their first game.
 In the NCAA Tournament, the Red Raiders received a No. 3 seed in the West Regional.
 They defeated No. 14 seed Northern Kentucky and No. 6 seed Buffalo to reach the Sweet Sixteen, where they upset No. 2 seed Michigan by nineteen points.
 Two days later, they defeated No. 1 seed Gonzaga to win the West Regional.
 In their first Final Four, the Red Raiders overcame a challenge from the East Regional champions, No. 2 seed Michigan State, whom they defeated 61–51 to reach their first ever NCAA title game.

 Jarrett Culver, a sophomore, was named the Big 12 Conference Men's Basketball Player of the Year.

-Virginia
+Virginia Cavaliers

 The Cavaliers were coming off a year they had gone from an unranked team all the way to AP No. 1, only to become the first No. 1 seed to lose in the first round of the NCAA Tournament.
 Led by tenth-year head coach Tony Bennett, Virginia finished the regular season with a record of 28–2.
 They posted a 16–2 conference record, earning them the No. 1 seed in the ACC tournament, where they defeated No. 8 seed NC State, before losing to No. 4 seed Florida State.
 In the NCAA Tournament, the Cavaliers earned a No. 1 seed in the South Regional.
 The Cavaliers defeated No. 16 seed and NCAA tournament debutants Gardner–Webb in the first round, and No. 9 seed Oklahoma in the second round to advance to the Sweet Sixteen, where they ended a potential Cinderella run from No. 12 seed Oregon.
 In the Elite Eight, the Cavs beat No. 3 Purdue in overtime; with the win, they advanced to their first Final Four since 1984.
 They then defeated No. 5 seed Auburn, champions of the Midwest Regional, by a single point.

 De'Andre Hunter, a redshirt sophomore, was named NABC Defensive Player of the Year.